-- There are many other people who have been affected by undercover policing, some of whom may never be able to bring cases or seek justice through the courts.
+- There are many other people who have been affected by abusive undercover policing, some of whom may never be able to bring cases or seek justice through the courts.

-Some of the women’s cases have been settled although most are still being fought.
+Some of the women’s cases have been settled although many are still being fought.
 Despite the unprecedented apology given to the first eight women to bring legal claims, the police have continued to contest and obstruct other women’s battle for justice.
 You can read about our past successes here.
 Ongoing legal cases can be found here.

 We aim to ensure that anyone following or supporting these cases has the opportunity to understand the legal issues involved – including how the women affected are having to fight to have their case heard.